Worried why your email subscribers are not increasing?

 Use the email address checker tool to find out if the addresses of your current or potential customers are valid.
-This is a required step before mass mailing.
-After all, it will ensure the successful sending of letters and a high percentage of deliverability.
+It is a required step before mass mailing.
+After all, it will ensure that the emails are being sent correctly to the correct recipient, and the chances of boosting up the click to open rate become more evident.

-Now you can move on to the second point — set up your mailings for a suitable audience.
-This means that the letters should go to those people who provided their email addresses in exchange for a valuable offer or gave you consent after you contacted them.
+You can’t send an email of an upcoming sale on baby diapers to a target audience aged between 10-18 years, don’t you think so!
+Set up your mailings for a suitable audience.
+It means that the emailers should go to those who provided their email addresses in exchange for a valuable offer or consent after you contacted them.
+Sending emails to the right audience will boost up the CTOR.

 When you already have a high-quality list of leads, then you can start segmenting your database.
-Sending regular letters doesn’t work here — it’s ineffective and doesn’t bring any results.
+Sending regular letters doesn’t work here — it’s ineffective and doesn’t bring any results, neither will it work on improving click through rate.

 Segment your contact base according to:

-Treat your clients with respect.
-Mailings with low-quality content are more likely to end up in spam and alienate potential customers from you, and even current ones.
-Share relevant and interesting information, then email open rates and CTR will be high.
+Understand your client’s pain points and want list.
+Mailings with low-quality content are more likely to end up in spam and alienate potential customers and current customers from you, ultimately impacting your click to open rate.
+Instead, share relevant and interesting information, then email open rates and CTR will be high.

-It’s better to send fewer letters, but high-quality ones.
-This is one of the most effective ways to maintain a high open-rate.
+It’s better to send fewer emails but high-quality ones.
+This is one of the most effective ways to maintain a CTOR.

 Remember!
-People want to receive unique content, which they won’t find in 2 seconds on Google.
+People want to receive unique content, which they won’t find in two seconds on Google.

-As for the sending time, the most successful is 6 am, 10 am, 2 pm, and 8 pm.
-But it is better to study your audience and statistics to understand the exact time when it is convenient for people to read emails.
-We assure you that this is also crucial for increasing email open statistics and CTR.
+With respect to the emailing time, the best time slot is 6 am, 10 am, 2 pm, and 8 pm.
+But it is better to study your audience and statistics to understand the exact time convenient for people to read emails.
+We assure you that this is also crucial for increasing CTOR.

 We all love personalized emails.
-Studies have shown emails with personalized subject lines are 26% more likely to be opened than those without them, and Rich Relevance found that revenue is 5.7 times higher in emails that employ personalization.
+Studies have shown that emails with personalized subject lines are 26% more likely to be opened than those without them.
+Rich Relevance found that revenue is 5.7 times higher in emails that employ personalization.

 You cannot change the sender's name too often.
 This can confuse recipients, and they will put your email in the trash or spam.
 Specify the sender's name, and then add the company: Alex from [Company Name]; Mary from [Company Name].